Christian Nilsson (filmmaker): Unsubscribe

 The film follows five YouTubers who hold a video-call for their friend's birthday only to find themselves hunted and haunted by an internet troll.

-On June 20, 2020, Nilsson and Tabach premiered the film at the Westhampton Beach Performing Arts Center in Westhampton Beach, NY.
+On June 20, 2020, Nilsson and Tabach premiered the film at the Westhampton Beach Performing Arts Center in Westhampton Beach, New York.
 They bought out five showings and racked up $25,488 in ticket sales.
 The following day, the film was listed on Box Office Mojo and The Numbers as the number one film in the U.S. box office.